TitilayoMG/Software-Sales-Report/README.md

 *	Data Visualization

 ## Data Transformation
-I imported the file into Power BI then selected all tables and clicked on transform
+I imported the file into Power BI then selected all tables and clicked on Transform Data
 ![](TablesChoosen.PNG)

 ## Data Cleaning